Preparing Your Proposal

 Responsible Conduct of Research (RCR) requirement for NSF grants

-The director of corporate and foundation support and the faculty grants manager in the development office provide a wide range of support for faculty members who are preparing proposals.
+The Corporate, Foundation, and Government Support office in Advancement provide a wide range of support for faculty members who are preparing proposals.
 We can help you identify prospective funding sources, provide up-to-date facts and information about the college, and prepare any background materials requested by the funder, such as letters of support from the president or dean of the faculty.

 We encourage you to get in touch with us early in the process, even if you are just at the beginning stages of your sabbatical planning or research project.
 Early assistance from our office typically produces a more competitive proposal.

-If you intend to work with us on a research proposal, we do ask that you submit your final proposal and budget at least one week prior to the due date, whether the application process is electronic or paper.
+If you intend to work with us on a research proposal, we do ask that you inform us of your plans preferrably six weeks before the due date, and that you submit your final proposal and budget at least two weeks prior to the due date, whether the application process is electronic or paper.
 This ensures that adequate time is available to check your proposal and that the formatting and attachments match the funder's guidelines and last minute deadline conflicts are avoided.
 In addition, as more application processes go electronic, heavy online traffic on the agency/foundation deadline dates can derail applications.

 We have a variety of resources for finding external resources that may be a match for your project.
-We maintain a list of External Funding Sources and subscribe to a service called Grant Advisor Plus, a searchable on-line database of current funding opportunities in the humanities, social sciences, and sciences.
-You may use these resources to identify a funder for your project, or let us do this for you.
+We maintain a list of External Funding Sources.
+You may use these resources to identify a funder for your project, or let us research possible funders for you.
 Once we have identified a funder and program, we can help you develop a budget for the project and fill in forms with standard college information, using the college's current Rates & Useful Facts information.

 If you are interested in developing a project for curriculum or instrumentation, you will need to consult with the dean of faculty.
 The consultation process and institutional approval are particularly important if matching funds, renovations, or additional computer equipment are involved.
 If appropriate, when your idea is sufficiently developed, the proposal is presented to CAPP and senior staff.

 If you plan to do research that involves animal or human subjects, you will need to inform either the Animal Care or Human Subjects Committees about your plans.
+Additionally, if you plan to work with recombinant DNA molecules, Select Agents and Toxins or other infectious agent activities, you will need to inform the Biosafety Committee.
 These committees are responsible for ensuring that your research meets federal guidelines.

 Funders typically send notification letters to you or the president's office, depending on the program.
-If you receive a grant, your award letter must be sent to the dean, the director, and the controller.
+If you receive a grant, your award letter must be sent to the dean, to the CFGS office (via email@example.com), and the controller.
 The director records the terms of award and the reporting requirements and forwards copies of award letters and funded proposals to the controller.
-The director acknowledges awards and discusses any matching requirements with the dean, the vice president for college relations, the development director, the treasurer, and you.
+The director of CFGS acknowledges awards and discusses any matching requirements with the dean, the vice president for college relations, the development director, the treasurer, and you.

 If your proposal is declined, keep in mind that some funders permit you to request the reviewers' comments.
 If you prefer, the director of corporate and foundation support or faculty grants manager can request this information.
 We can work with you to review these comments and discuss whether to revise your proposal and resubmit.

-Over the course of the past two years, the federal government has developed Grants.gov, which is a clearinghouse for all federal grants.
 Grants.gov can be used to search and apply for federal grants.
 Most federal agencies now require that applications be submitted via Grants.gov, and no longer accept paper applications.
-Grants.gov can appear daunting at first glance, but Reed's faculty grants manager is experienced with the system, and is able to help faculty throughout the application process.
-The Grants.gov application process requires close collaboration between the primary investigator (PI) and the faculty grants manager.
-If you are considering applying for a grant with any federal agency (with the exception of NSF), please contact David Frazee Johnson as soon as possible to ensure a complication-free application process.
+Grants.gov can appear daunting at first glance, but Reed's CFGS office is experienced with the system, and is able to help faculty throughout the application process.
+The Grants.gov application process requires close collaboration between the primary investigator (PI) and the CFGS office.
+If you are considering applying for a grant with any federal agency (with the exception of NSF), please contact firstname.lastname@example.org as soon as possible to ensure a complication-free application process.

 National Institutes of Health (NIH) and eRA Commons:

-Fastlane is the National Science Foundation's electronic web-based submission and reporting system.
-NSF accepts some applications via Fastlane, which requires submission and electronic "signature" by the institution's authorized organizational representative (AOR).
-The director of corporate and foundation support and the faculty grants manager in the development office serve as Reed's AOR.
-If you are a new user of the Fastlane system, the we can add you as a Fastlane user, create a password for you, and provide you with other guidance in using the system.
+Research.gov is the National Science Foundation's electronic web-based submission and reporting system.
+NSF accepts applications via research.gov, which requires submission and electronic "signature" by the institution's authorized organizational representative (AOR).
+The CFGS office staff serve as Reed's AORs.
+If you are a new user of the research.gov system, the we can provide you with other guidance in using the system.

 The development office prepares a notice about new grants as soon as possible for At Reed.
 We also provide a copy of funded proposals to the public affairs office so that they can be written about in the next Reed Magazine.
 We will also add awards to the list of current funded faculty and institutional grants on the Grants and Faculty Scholarship homepage.
 We will also work with public affairs to see if a press release to the media is appropriate.